Emilurenius/LEGACY-RGB-controller/wikiFiles/Available API calls.md

 **NOTE**: This is not complete
 # What will this page contain?
 This page will be explaining how to connect to the web server controlling the script called lightController.py.

-The page will be split in three pieces:
-* Available API calls, and what queries can be given to it (For simple lookup)
+This page will show all available API calls, and what queries can be given.
+The response from the server will also be documented here.
-* Example of how to use them with python (If you need help implementing)
-* Example of how to use them with javascript (If you need help implementing)
+More more specific examples of how to implement every API call, refer to this page: `link coming soon`

 # Available API calls: